Microsoft Defender for Endpoint series – Onboard Defender for Endpoint – Part3

 Important: HTTPS scanning / SSL inspection is common in larger environments.
 When using HTTPS scanning make sure all URLs are excluded from the SSL inspection technique.

 For devices with no direct internet connection, the use of a proxy solution is recommended.
-Previous it was possible to use MMA-based solutions and the OMS gateway.
-With the new modern Defender solution proxy is advised.
+Previously it was possible to use MMA-based solutions and the OMS gateway.
+With the new modern Defender for Endpoint client it is possible to configure MDE using a proxy configuration.

 For Windows devices, see Configure device proxy and Internet connectivity settings